-Smart Cities advocate Chris Cooper is a co-founder of KnowNow Cities, who provide a design consulting service for those involved in smart cities.
-In this fourth part of our Future Watch series Chris opens up about the ingredients and leadership required to turn a city into a smart one.
+Smart Cities advocate Chris Cooper is a co-founder of KnowNow Cities, which provides a design consulting service for those involved in smart cities.
+In this fourth part of our Future Watch series, Chris opens up about the ingredients and leadership required to turn a city into a smart one.

 C: What we do with smart cities is we provide a design consulting service for people like architects, developers and local authorities with the idea that if you want to start connecting buildings, homes and workplaces to digital networks and having information flowing from one place to another, you need some type of design that makes sure the data goes where it’s supposed to.

-The people accessing it are those that can.
+The people accessing it are those who can.
 So it’s secure, it’s safe, it’s sustainable.
-It continues to do what it does on the tin because you’re starting to interact in between something physical that will have a lifespan of maybe 150, 200 years versus something that could have a lifespan of weeks or months or years depending on what it is.
+It continues to do what it does on the tin because you’re starting to interact between something physical that will have a lifespan of maybe 150, or 200 years versus something that could have a lifespan of weeks or months or years depending on what it is.

 Batteries, for example, the maximum I’ve seen a battery last was a wireless sensor one and is up to around 10 years.

 The replacement rate for technology is slowing down, typically you are writing off on your books several laptops over two to three years.
 If you’re using technology from five years ago, that is probably out of date by several degrees in a number of areas.
-The replacement rate of technology versus what it’s having to do and what it has to support has got to be completely different in the way technology previously was.
+The replacement rate of technology versus what it has to do and what it has to support has got to be completely different from the way technology previously was.

 Translating to the Smart City

-If we look at it in a smart-city state, we can’t necessarily do this, so we’ve got think about.
-How do I provide a replacement service for that sensor, for its power for its connectivity, when I’m going need access to that?
+If we look at it in a smart-city state, we can’t necessarily do this, so we’ve got to think about it.
+How do I provide a replacement service for that sensor, for its power connectivity power, when I’m going to need access to that?
 I’m going to need to be able to do whatever operation I’m doing and also possibly keep the service that it was using up and running so the replacement’s time has got to be quick.

 How do you manage all those moving parts, the road map that makes that happen, not breaking the bank but delivering a great digital experience for that place that’s just been set up?
 And that’s what we’re trying to do with technology.

-G: In your article, you say that there are five key ingredients for a smart city?
+G: In your article, you say that there are five key ingredients for a smart city.C: Yeah.